 With a powerful sniffer as such, bassets can pose some extra challenges in the potty training department.
 Equipped with a very powerful sniffer, basset hounds will readily identify areas of past accidents.
 To dogs, the smell of past accidents is the equivalent of a bathroom sign.
 In other words, it tells them, "This is your bathroom go here."
-No wonder why puppies and dogs feel compelled to potty over and over on past accidents!
+No wonder why puppies and dogs feel compelled to potty over and over on top of past accidents!

 It is therefore imperative that you clean potty accidents as soon as possible and use the right type of products.
 This is even more important with a breed like a basset who, with their sensitive noses, can sniff even the smallest traces of old accidents.